Peer Review & Scholarly Sources

 Find scholarly sources in research databases, but don’t assume that everything you find in a database is a scholarly source.
 Scholarly journals can also publish editorials, letters, and opinion pieces which are not considered scholarly.

-Websites that appear to be legitimate journals, but which do not follow the peer-review process, lack rigor, or charge authors a fee to publish their work are a prevalent and growing problem in academic publishing.
+Websites that appear to be legitimate journals, but which do not follow the peer-review process or lack the rigor of a scholarly journal are a prevalent and growing problem in academic publishing.
 Cabell’s Predatory Reports maintains a list of journals that engage in predatory practices.
 Predatory journals are not considered scholarly sources, although some do a very good job of appearing so!